🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-Summarize the formation by selecting and reporting the main feature and make comparisons where relevant.
+Summarise the graph below by selecting and reporting the main features, and make comparisons where relevant.

-The graph show the different types of fast food eaten by British teenagers over a 35-year period.
-Summarise the information by selecting and reporting the main features, and maike comparions where relevant.
+The graph below shows the number of visitors to five different types of museums in the UK from 1999 to 2019.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All